×

 If you are thinking about moving to Maastricht, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Maastricht can vary greatly depending on the type and location of the property.
 For a one-bedroom apartment in the city center, the average monthly rent is typically around €700 to €900.
 For the same type of apartment outside the city center, the rent can drop to approximately €600 to €800 per month.
 If you're looking to buy property, the average price per square meter in the city center is usually between €2,500 and €3,500.
 Outside the city center, this price can decrease to around €2,000 to €3,000 per square meter.
-Please note that these are average prices and actual costs may vary," explained one expat living in Maastricht, The Netherlands.
+Please note that these are average prices and actual costs may vary," said one expat who made the move to Maastricht.

 What should I bring when moving to Maastricht?